hyperledger/besu-docs/docs/Tutorials/Quickstarts/Private-Network-Quickstart.md

 {
    "jsonrpc" : "2.0",
    "id" : 1,
-   "result" : "pantheon/{{ versions.pantheon_stable }}"
+   "result" : "besu/{{ versions.stable }}"
 }
 ```
-Here we simply query the version of the Pantheon node, which confirms the node is running.
+Here we simply query the version of the Besu node, which confirms the node is running.

 Successfully calling this method shows that you can connect to the nodes via RPC.
 From here, you can walk through more
 interesting requests demonstrated in the rest of this section, or skip ahead to